Love God: Abide in Prayer

 How did you apply what you learned?

-Did you share that passage or the message of the gospel with anyone?
+Did you share it with anyone?

-3. New Bible Passage - Matthew 22:35-40; Matthew 6:5-13
+Bible Passage - Matthew 22:35-40; Matthew 6:5-13

 First, tell the story in your own words.